HaxeFoundation/HaxeManual/md/manual/cr-resources.md

 ### 8.3.3 Retrieving binary resources

 While it's not recommended to embed large binary files in the application, it still may be useful to embed binary data.
-Binary representation of an embedded resource can be accessed using the static method **getBytes** of `haxe.Resource`:
+The binary representation of an embedded resource can be accessed using the static method **getBytes** of `haxe.Resource`:

 ```haxe
 class Main {